 |Total ||100% ||100% |

-The above statistics seem to indicate that Black and Caucasian drivers were contacted and arrested incident to traffic violations at a rate higher than the percentage of their respective residency within the City of La Porte.
-While noticeable, easy determinations regarding whether or not La Porte officers have “racially profiled" a given motorist are impossible given the fact that the included census data represents estimated 2011 U.S. Census population figures according to Demographic Profile Data of General Population and Housing Characteristics representing all age groups, yet does not take into account a specific combination of age and race regarding the percentage of the drivers who were actually stopped.
-Additionally, while the 2011 population estimate figures are represented, updates of the projected demographic statistics for 2012 are not yet available.
+The above statistics seem to indicate that Black, Caucasian, and Other-race drivers were contacted and arrested incident to traffic violations at a rate higher than the percentage of their respective residency within the City of La Porte.
+While noticeable, easy determinations regarding whether or not La Porte officers have “racially profiled" a given motorist are impossible given the fact that the included census data represents 2012 & 2013 U.S. Census population figure estimates according to Demographic Profile Data of General Population and Housing Characteristics representing all age groups, yet does not take into account a specific combination of age and race regarding the percentage of the drivers who were actually stopped.
+Additionally, while the 2013 population estimate figures are represented, updates of the projected demographic statistics for 2013 & 2014 are not yet available.
 Further interpretation problems exist in regard to the police officers themselves who are currently forced to make subjective determinations regarding an individual's race based on his or her personal observations because the Texas Department of Public Safety does not provide an objectively based determination of an individual's race/ethnicity on the Texas driver's license.

 The absence of any verifiable race/ethnicity data on the driver's license is especially troubling given the possibility of citizens who are of mixed racial decent.
 As such, the validity of any racial/ethnic disparities discovered in the aggregate level data becomes threatened in direct proportion to the number of subjective "guesses" officers are forced to make when trying to determine an individual's racial/ethnic background.
 It is also important to note that these variations appear less significant when examining statistics relating strictly to residents of the City of La Porte.
 This may indicate that minority drivers traveling through the City from other areas of the county/state/country, which are much more highly represented by minority populations, may account for larger percentages of non-resident traffic offenders, making comparisons relating strictly to La Porte area populations difficult.
 Still, the La Porte Police Department is committed to providing public safety without bias of any type and will continue to closely track, monitor, and regulate employee activities in order to ensure that biased-based policing does not occur.

-Note: Enforcement statistics relating to Asian, Hispanic, Middle Eastern, Native American, and Other drivers either closely mirror or are below population ratios within the City of La Porte.
+Note: Enforcement statistics relating to Asian, Hispanic, Middle Eastern, and Native American drivers either closely mirror or are below population ratios within the City of La Porte.